the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

 - Right-click `install-apps-w-chocolatey.ps1` > Create Shortcut
 - Right-click the new shortcut > Properties
   - Change **Target** to be `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -f "<PATH_TO_FILE>\install-apps-w-chocolatey.ps1"`

+After you've installed/configured any remaining apps, open the Task Manager, go to the Startup tab, and Right-click and **Disable** anything you don't want automatically starting on boot.

 ---